Natal Government Railways: Business operations

 The NGR offered both passenger and freight service and also delivered letters and packages for the post office.
 The NGR operated at a loss during its early years, but after the Second Boer War, the NGR made around half of the Natal government's income.

+In 1893 the company owned 91 locomotives, 231 coaches and 1451 goods wagons.

 Industry facts and figures

 The NGR was one of the Natal government's largest investments - around 30% of the Colony's debt was run up to build the lines, but between 1880 and 1910, the railways' income contributed 40-50% of the colonial government's revenues.
 The greatest driver of this growth was the extension of the rail lines to Johannesburg after gold was discovered there.

 Passengers

 NRC passenger services were taken over by the NGR in 1877.
 From 1 December 1880, onward, the NGR offered travel once a day between Durban and Pietermaritzburg.
 The journey from Durban to Pietermaritzburg lasted 6 hours and 14 minutes with an average speed of 18.1 kph, while the return to Durban lasted 5 hours and 45 minutes with an average speed of 19.6 kph.
 A first-class return ticket at first cost £29 9p, a second-class one £17 6p.
 In 1903, the cost was still around the same - £26 8p first-class and £17 9p second-class.
 A first-class ticket to Johannesburg cost £9-5-6 (R18.55) with its second-class equivalent priced at £6-14-0.
 According to the NGR handbook, there was no official racial discrimination.
 Harrison and Ingram, editors of the handbook, wrote of the service that it "caters for the requirements of first, second, and third class travellers, although the latter class is almost entirely monopolised by the coloured community."
 However, Mahatma Gandhi, as a young lawyer, was thrown off a first-class car in Pietermaritzburg in 1892 on account of his race, the turning point of his life.

 From 1881 to 1889, the NGR averaged 400,000 passengers a year.
 With the opening of the line to the border of the ZAR, the figure rose to 600,000, and the opening of the line from Durban to the Rand drove numbers to almost 1.2 million.
 After the Second Boer War, around 2.5 to 3 million passengers a year used the NGR.